cf73/humanity/content/collections/books/the-world-ending-fire-2019-4-4-on-goodreads.md

     content:
       -
         type: text
-        text: 'In a time when our relationship to the natural world is ruled by the violence and greed of unbridled consumerism, Wendell Berry speaks out in these prescient essays, drawn from his fifty-year campaign on behalf of American lands and communities.'
+        text: '"In a time when our relationship to the natural world is ruled by the violence and greed of unbridled consumerism, Wendell Berry speaks out in these prescient essays, drawn from his fifty-year campaign on behalf of American lands and communities.'
       -
         type: hardBreak
       -
         type: hardBreak
       -
         type: text
-        text: 'The writings gathered in '
+        text: '"The writings gathered in '
       -
         type: text
         marks: